krippix/PlaylistManager/README.md

 - adding new songs to genre playist will maybe be done via email? dunno yet

 ## ToDo
-[ ] figure out how to work user independent
+- [ ] figure out how to work user independent
+- [ ] implement koppeltabellen